secretstartups/handbook/content/job-families/sales/partner-program-manager.md

 ### Responsibilities

-The Partner Program Manager will be responsible for the design, management & execution of GitLab’s Partner Programs.
+The Partner Program Manager will be responsible for the design, management & execution of GitLab's Partner Programs.
 In addition to the partner programs, the Partner Programs Managers will manage deal registration, sales and services engagement and partner success programs.

 - Collaborate across Channels & Alliances teams to gather requirements for Programs
 - Support the development and management of Partner Programs such as incentive, MDF, Reseller, Services, Alliances, Deal Registration and other programs